oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/overview.md

 - A Kubernetes cluster.
 - A Kubernetes custom resource definition (CRD) that, when installed, enables the Kubernetes API server and the operator to monitor and manage domain resource instances.
-- One or more operator runtimes that monitor Kubernetes namespaces for domain resources.
+- One or more operator runtimes, each deployed to a different namespace, that monitor Kubernetes namespaces for domain resources.
 - Each operator is associated with a local Kubernetes service account for security purposes.
+The service account is deployed to the same namespace as the operator.

-When an operator runtime detects a domain, it will generate and deploy the domain's pods, services, and potentially other resources.
+When an operator runtime detects a domain, it will first run a short lived Kubernetes job (the "introspector job") that reads and checks the domain's WebLogic configuration, and then it will generate and deploy the domain's pods, services, and potentially other resources.
 The operator will also monitor the domain for changes, such as a request to change the number of pods in a WebLogic cluster, will update status fields on the domain's domain resource, and will generate Kubernetes events for the domain in the domain's namespace.
+If the operator detects that a domain is deleted, then it will shutdown any running pods associated with the domain and delete the resources that it has deployed for the domain.
 If an operator is shut down,
 then its domains' pods, services, and such, will remain running but changes to a domain resource will not be detected and honored until the operator is restarted.

 Optionally, you can monitor an operator and its log using an [Elastic Stack](https://www.elastic.co/what-is/) (previously referred to as the ELK Stack, after Elasticsearch, Logstash, and Kibana).